 Wrongful death, which constitutes a death caused by the negligent actions of another party, is a widespread issue.
 Every year, 90,000 wrongful deaths are caused by medical malpractice, and this number does not fully account for the other forms of wrongful deaths that occur around the nation.
 When a surviving spouse or other designated family member files a wrongful death lawsuit with the help of a Greenville wrongful death lawyer, they are usually seeking damages to legally fill the void a deceased person has left behind.

-If you can prove that negligence, carelessness, or any criminal act led to the death of your loved one, under Georgia state law, your family is entitled to receive monetary for your loss.
+If you can prove that negligence, carelessness, or any criminal act led to the death of your loved one, under Georgia state law, your family is entitled to receive money for your loss.

 The Damages Can Cover Lost Income